simonecarletti/simonecarletti.github.io/posts/2025-05-17-c41-developing.md

    Slowly pour warm water into the Jobo tank.
 Lift the plastic tube while pouring.
 Fill with the amount marked on your Jobo tank, and do two quick washes (a couple of minutes each).

 2. **Developer**:
-   - Measure the correct amount and confirm it’s at 38°C.
+   - Measure the correct amount and confirm it’s at the right temperature (e.g. 38°C).
    - **Important**: Empty the tank of water before adding the developer.
    - Start the timer **midway through pouring** the developer into the tank.
    - Time depends on how used your developer is—refer to your kit's instructions and the usage log.